 In the olden days, Volkswagen (UK) would provide production data free-of-charge to anyone who asked about their car.
 However, this became very common knowledge, and VW were swamped with enquiries.
 We can't really blame them for calling a halt to the free service, and introducing paid-for certificates from the museum.
 If you are fortunate enough to have an old letter from Volkswagen (UK) confirming your car's date of manufacture, this should suffice as proof of age for tax and MOT exemption.
 At least one member of the Last Edition Beetle Register has had success using one of these, but it was dated 2002.
 Don't bother asking now, though - they'll say no.

-Well, it took two attempts, but number 250 is now officially approved as a 'Historic' vehicle.
+It took two attempts, but number 250 was officially approved as a 'Historic' vehicle in 2018.
+At that time it could be more of a faff, as some LEBs were clearly registered on the right side of the January 1st cutoff date for eligibility, but others were not.
 As described in 'The difficult, expensive way' elsewhere on this page, Julie took a printed scan of her Beetle's VW Museum 'birth certificate' along with its V5C vehicle registration certificate to the local Post Office.
 They said they'd forward the documents to the DVLA.
 Weeks passed with no news.
 Eventually Julie chased up the DVLA, who denied ever having received the paperwork.
 They advised her to send another copy of the proof of age and an application for a new V5C (as the old one was lost), along with a covering letter explaining the story.
-This time, it worked, and she's now received confirmation of the new tax class, with a replacement V5C to follow soon.
-Amazingly, they're going to refund the tax already paid for 2018 automatically.
-We were expecting that to take a further fight.
+This time, it worked, and she's now has a replacement V5C confirming the change of tax class.
+Hurray !